CloudM-Migrate/documentation/Endpoint-Configuration-Guides/EndPointGuides.md

 - Environment to SaaS access rights for the transfer
 - What region should host the VM used to facilate the migration

-Select your endpoint for specific requirments.
+Select your endpoint for specific requirments: